 From the keywords they’re targeting, to the way they’re building links, there’s nothing you can’t learn from a few clicks of a mouse.

-How to Do a Competitive Analysis (Step-by-Step)
+How to Do a Competitive Landscape Analysis (in 7 Steps)

 I struggled for years in business.